 The recommendations of the Comprehensive Plan can be implemented as the expression of the combined will of the community, or they can merely disappear into a bookshelf.
 It is hoped that because the public had ample opportunity to shape the document and its many updates, that the former rather than the latter will be the case.

 Policies for Citizen Participation

 The following policies are intended to guide decision making regarding citizen participation.
-The City, County and Tribes shall:

 Policy I: encourage the participation of all segments of the population in the Greater Omak Area in planning for future growth.